python/cpython/Doc/library/logging.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^

-You can use a :class:`QueueHandler` subclass to send messages to other kinds of queues, for example a ZeroMQ "publish" socket.
+You can use a :class:`QueueHandler` subclass to send messages to other kinds of queues, for example a ZeroMQ 'publish' socket.
 In the example below,the socket is created separately and passed to the handler (as its 'queue')::

     import zmq # using pyzmq, the Python binding for ZeroMQ